second-state/SewUp/README.md

 as following, then you are ready to build contract with sewup.

 Features list (should select none or one of following)
-- kv - for writing contract as key value database
+- kv - for writing contract as key value database withb bucket partition
 - rdb - for writing contract as relational database
 - token - for writing ERC-20, ERC-721, ERC-1155 tokens
+- single-bucket(working in process) - for the storage without bucket partition

 Beside, we suggest you using `anyhow` to handle your result and error, but not limited to, if you want to use other error crate please checkout `#[ewasm_main(rusty)]` and learn more.